en

 Sealing

-Which products can be used for sealing joints in contact with bituminous substrates?
+Which products can be used to seal joints with bituminous substrates?

-Contact between elastic sealants and bituminous substrates must be avoided in order to preclude staining and incompatibilities e.g. by such measures as sealing off with OTTOSEAL® A 250 (refer to technical data sheet of OTTOSEAL® A 250).
+Contact between elastic joints and bituminous substrates should be avoided in order to prevent discolouration and incompatibilities, e.g. by means of measures such as sealing with OTTOSEAL® A 250.
+Further information on sealing bituminous substrates can be found in the technical data sheet for OTTOSEAL® A 250.

 Sealing of swimming pools